 Compare the net benefit of the average Industry SuperFund against the average retail super fund over the past 5, 10 and 20 years here to see the difference for yourself.

 *Past performance is not a reliable indicator of future performance and should never be the sole factor considered when selecting a fund.
-Comparisons modelled by SuperRatings, commissioned by ISA and shows average differences in net benefit of the 'main Balanced option' of 13 Industry SuperFunds and retail funds tracked by SuperRatings, with a 5 (99 options), 10 (44 options) and 15 (33 options) year performance history, taking into account historical earnings and fees – excluding contribution, entry, exit and additional advisor fees – of 'main Balanced options'.
-A ‘main Balanced option’ being the fund’s largest Balanced option where 60% to 76% of the fund’s assets are invested in growth investments.
-This is generally the fund’s default option.
+Comparisons modelled by SuperRatings, commissioned by ISA and shows average differences in net benefit of the 'main Balanced option' of 11 Industry SuperFunds^ and retail funds tracked by SuperRatings, with a 5 (69 options), 10 (32 options) and 20 (12 options) year performance history, taking into account historical earnings and fees - excluding contribution, entry, exit, fee caps/tiering and additional advisor fees - of 'main Balanced options'.
+A 'main Balanced option' being the fund's largest Balanced option where 60% to 76% of the fund's assets are invested in growth investments.
+This is generally the fund's default option.
 Where a fund does not have a Balanced option, the option closest to SuperRatings benchmark range of 60% to 76% growth investments is used.
 Outcomes vary between individual funds.
-Modelling performed on 14 October 2021 using data as at 30 June 2021.
+Modelling performed on 5 October 2022 using data as at 30 June 2022.
 See www.industrysuper.com/assumptions for more details about modelling calculations and assumptions.
-Consider a fund’s Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
+Consider a fund's Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
 ISA Pty Ltd ABN 72 158 563 270 Corporate Authorised Representative No. 426006 of Industry Fund Services Ltd ABN 54 007 016 195 AFSL 232514.
 Assumes initial starting balance of $50,000 and initial salary of $50,000. # Note that since the date of the comparative modelling the number of Industry SuperFunds that participate in the marketing campaign has changed from 11 to 9.
 This change does not reduce any comparative differential shown in the modelling.
 Revised modelling will be undertaken in the near future.